 What happens if murder is involved?

-Drink and driving cases can get complicated if murder is involved.
+Drink and driving cases can get complicated if murder is involved and in these cases it is highly advisable to seek the assistance offered by a drink driving solicitor in London.
 The first thing you need to know is that the police can arrest you at the scene of the accident and sent you in custody for at least 24 hours.
 This is where you can receive immediate legal advice from one of our drink driving lawyers in London with experience in this field.
 Just like in any other drink driving case (no murder involved), the evidence must be gathered by the prosecution, at the crime scene and in any other place related to the offender involved.
 Such verifications might take a while, a time when the offender can be kept into police custody.
 We remind that offenders have the right to medical care during custody and must not answer to any question at the police station until a drink driving solicitor is present.
 Drink driving involving crimes are severe offences that have extreme consequences for families and the public, not to mention the fact that years of imprisonment can be issued if found guilty in the court of law.

 Witnesses at a drink driving accident